marc2332/reactor-wallet/README.md

 - [ ] Better UX (specially when creating accounts)
 - [x] Transactions Timestamps
 - [ ] Better Windows UX (e.g, using split views)
+- [ ] Send notifications when the app is closed and new transactions are received
+- [ ] Add a contacts list

 MIT License